alicelieutier/bowling_v2/README.md

 New code design for a bowling challenge with an interface

-The idea is that a scorecard starts with 10 empty frames The last one is a special frame
+The idea is that a scorecard starts with 10 empty frames

-Each roll is sent to all the frames in order until consumed.
+Each roll is sent to the first open frame, and all frames that still need bonuses.
+No special case for the tenth frame.

+The game ends when no more frame are open or need bonuses.

+## Classes public interface:

-Scorecard
+#### Scorecard
-#frames
-.addRoll
-.totalScore
-.displayString
+`.addRoll` - takes the number of pins rolled, distributes it to frames.
+`.totalScore`

+For the UI:
+`.displayData`
+`.isGameFinished`
+`.maxPinsForNextRoll`

-Frame
+#### Frame
-#rolls
-.addRoll | returns true if the roll is consumed
-.score
-.displayString
+`.status` - OPEN, BONUS_NEEDED or DONE
+`.addRoll` - takes the number of pins rolled
+`.score`

+For the UI:
+`.pinsLeft`
+`.displayData`